13 Things to Do in Dubai in October

 Enjoying the evening in Dubai| ©Umar Khan

-If you want to put the finishing touch to your trip to this magical city, I advise you to book an excursion with dinner and show in the desert of Dubai, since at this time you will enjoy the pleasant night climate and you can say goodbye to the city in style.
-Plus, you'll be safe from the sandstorms that occur in other months of the year.
+If you want to put the finishing touch on your trip to this magical city, I recommend booking an excursion with dinner and a show in the Dubai desert, since at this time of year you’ll enjoy the pleasant nighttime climate and can bid farewell to the city in style.
+Plus, you’ll be safe from the sandstorms that occur during other months of the year.

-The adventure of sleeping in the Dubai desert usually includes a dinner full of local aromas and flavors, ending with an oriental-style show in a Bedouin camp under the starry night.
-You'll see the clearest sky ever!
-Is there a more romantic plan to end your getaway?
+The adventure of sleeping in the Dubai desert usually includes a dinner full of local aromas and flavors, ending with an oriental-style show at a Bedouin camp under the starry night sky.
+You’ll see the sky clearer than ever!
+Is there a more romantic way to end your getaway?

 2. Enjoy a cruise in Dubai